Codecademy/docs/content/html/concepts/tags/terms/q/q.md

 The `<q>` tag requires an opening and closing tag wrapped around a line of text.
 The browser will automatically enclose the text in quotation marks.

-Its `cite` attribute should be a valid URL.
+The `cite` attribute should be a valid URL.

 ## Example